XoopsDocs/mytabs-tutorial/book/2administration.md

 And going up to the next level, we could use Page as container for various Tabs.

-In this example we'll build a "World News" with Tabs representing different countries, and each Tab containing blocks from different modules, but related to each other by the topic of the Tab, in our case: different countries.
+In this example we'll build a "**World News & Videos**" with Tabs representing different countries, and each Tab containing blocks from different modules, but related to each other by the topic of the Tab, in our case: different countries.

 In order to create such a structure, we start from the top, i.e.